 Holiday pet safety isn’t just about keeping your pet away from chocolate and table scraps (although you should do that, too!).
 Other elements of the festive season can be dangerous for pets.
 Decorations and gift wrap, in particular, are all over the house, and who can blame our pets for being curious?
-Help your pets have a safe and happy holiday season with these safety tips in mind!
+Help your whole family have a safe and happy season with our animal hospital's holiday pet safety tips in mind!

 Gift Wrap and Packaging